AAEP Principles of Equine Welfare (2016)

 Through on-site investigations and peer review of ongoing research, the AAEP believes the collection of urine from pregnant mares and care of their offspring as prescribed by the recommended “Code of Practice,” represents responsible management of horses to produce a commodity for the benefit of man.
 These practices should not result in abuse, neglect or inhumane treatment of horses.

-The recommended Code of Practice is accessible at www.naeric.org/about.asp?strNav=5&.
+The recommended Code of Practice is accessible here.

 Reviewed by AAEP board of directors in 2010.

 The AAEP supports the humane and ethical use of horses in urban environments, such as mounted patrols, tourist carriages and taxi/limousine services, in accordance with federal, state and local animal protection laws.
+Research has shown that horses in urban settings adapt easily to their surroundings.
 Horses engaged in these activities require that special working and living conditions and precautions be taken for their safety and well-being.
-Urban environments present potential health and welfare hazards that may preclude their use, such as extremes of pollution, concussion, climate and load.
+Urban environments present potential health and welfare hazards that may preclude their use, such as extremes of pollution, icy or otherwise slippery surfaces, climate and load.

-The equine veterinarian is the most qualified individual to manage the health care needs of the horse.
+The equine veterinarian is the most qualified individual to manage the healthcare needs of the horse.
 The owners and caregivers of horses working in urban settings should have a professional relationship with a veterinary practice with equine expertise that can respond appropriately to all emergencies, including those in which humane euthanasia is required.
 In the absence of a veterinarian in such a situation, the AAEP acknowledges that it may be necessary for licensed, qualified animal control or trained law enforcement personnel to perform euthanasia using the established guidelines of the American Veterinary Medical Association.
+A veterinarian should be consulted, if possible, prior to euthanasia by a trained non-veterinarian.
+Educational programs should be developed for equine veterinarians to train law enforcement and animal control officers in horse handling, emergency assessment, and humane euthanasia.

 Position on the Practice of Soring (2002)